IuliiaKonovalova/school_app/README.md

   ![Application detail page.
 Save Role Button](documentation/features/application_detail_page/application_detail_save_role_button.png)

-When the boss clicks on "save" button, the role will be assigned to the applicant.
-However, it will not redirect the boss to any page, in order to prevent the boss from accidentally assigning wrong role to an applicant.
+When the boss clicks on "Save" button, the role will be assigned to the applicant.
+However, it will not redirect the boss to any page in order to prevent the boss from accidentally assigning the wrong role to an applicant.

 To go back to the applications page, the boss may click on the link underneath the boxes "Go to other applications".
 And the user will be redirected to the applications page.

   ![Application detail page.
 Go back to applications](documentation/features/application_detail_page/application_detail_back.png)

-For the sales manager, the page has a following look:
+For the sales manager, the page has the following look:

   ![Application detail page.
 Sales Manager View](documentation/features/application_detail_page/application_detail_sale_view.png)

 The page has no "Delete" button as it is not accessible to the sales manager.
 Moreover, the page has no box with the assigning role to the new applicant as it is accessible only to the boss.

 **Application Delete Page**

   ![Application delete page](documentation/features/application_delete_page/application_delete_page.png)

 This page is only accessible to the boss.
-Thus, only boss is empowered to delete any applications.
+Thus, only the boss is empowered to delete any applications.
 It has a warning message with the applicant's name.

   ![Application delete page](documentation/features/application_delete_page/application_delete_warning.png)

-It also has 2 buttons "Go Back" and "Delete".
+It also has 2 buttons, "Go Back" and "Delete".
 If the boss doesn't want to delete the application, he/she can click on "Go Back" button and will be redirected to the application detail page.
-If the boss wants to delete the application, he/she can click on "Delete" button and will be redirected to the new applications page page and the application will be permanently deleted.
+If the boss wants to delete the application, he/she can click on "Delete" button.
+He / she will be redirected to the new applications page, and the application will be permanently deleted.

   ![Application delete page](documentation/features/application_delete_page/cancel_delete_buttons.png)